 Equation for a Hate Crime: How Hazing and Homophobia Could Have Played a Role in FAMU’s Robert Champion Jr. Death

 Recently, advocates from around the country gathered in Baltimore for the annual Creating Change conference, hosted by the National Gay and Lesbian Task Force.
-At the 24th national conference on LGBT equality, the National Black Justice Coalition (NBJC) and the National Education Association’s Office of Minority Community Outreach partnered to present a timely townhall meeting […]
+At the 24th national conference on LGBTQ equality, the National Black Justice Coalition (NBJC) and the National Education Association’s Office of Minority Community Outreach partnered to present a timely townhall meeting […]

 The Stop the Hate Fraternity and Sorority Action Guide prepares fraternity and sorority professionals to better understand terminology to define bias incidents and hate crimes, the scope of the problem as well as related leagal issues as they related to college fraternities and sororities.
 Download the Stop The Hate Fraternity & Sorority Action Guide.